Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 Feel free to customize the project further.

-Change the menus, artwork, fonts, navigation, or layouts however you like.
+Change the menus, artwork, music, fonts, navigation, or layouts however you like.
 The included projects are intended to provide a solid starting point rather than a strict template.

+---

+# Step 9: Output Authored Folder

+> **Note:** This step will take a long time—typically **5–10 hours per disc** in my experience—and that does not include the time required to burn the finished Blu-ray.
+>
+> The reason is that TMPGEnc is not simply copying your video files onto the disc.
+It is decoding every episode, re-encoding the video to your chosen Blu-ray settings, generating all menu assets, creating chapter structures, multiplexing audio and video streams, and finally building a Blu-ray-compliant folder structure.
+>
+> During this process, your CPU will likely be under heavy load for hours.
+The exact time depends on your processor, storage speed, number of episodes, bitrate settings, and whether hardware acceleration is available.
+>
+> Fortunately, this step requires no user interaction.
+Once everything is configured correctly, it is a good time to walk away, go to work, sleep, or watch some One Piece.